 Assemble Your Garden Easel

 You can also use a long bolt with a nut if you’re using lumber for your easel.
-The only difference is that the boards will be all in a line.
+The only difference is that the boards will all be in a line.

 Next, attach a support piece across the front of the easel to stabilize the front legs.
 Drill holes and secure with wire.